openebs/website/website/src/blogs/openebs-3.0-release.md

 A lot of the growth in usage by OpenEBS is due to the overall growth in Kubernetes for stateful workloads.
 The [CNCF’s 2020 Survey](https://www.cncf.io/wp-content/uploads/2020/11/CNCF_Survey_Report_2020.pdf) highlighted 55% of surveyed organizations now use stateful applications in production. **The survey also highlighted MayaData / OpenEBS is in the top-5 list of popular storage solutions.**

-Over the years, OpenEBS has steadily evolved into a full stack storage software with swappable storage engine, related control plane components, and integrations into other cloud native projects.
+Over the years, OpenEBS has steadily evolved into a full stack storage software with swappable storage engines, related control plane components, and integrations into other cloud native projects.

 A quick summary:
 - **OpenEBS 1.0** was launched with the goal of simplifying the journey of users, who were  onboarding Stateful workloads into Kubernetes.
 The initial release included:
-  * A stable distributed block storage called “Jiva” backed by Longhorn engine.
+  * A stable distributed block storage called “Jiva” based on the Longhorn engine.
   * An initial version of the CStor engine based on ZFS that was much more resilient to node failures and optimized for working with Hard Drives and RAID.
-  * Also included components like Node Disk Manager that helped to manage the local storage on kubernetes nodes and Dynamic LocalPV Provisioners.
+  * Also components like Node Disk Manager that helped to manage local storage on Kubernetes nodes and Dynamic LocalPV Provisioners.
 - **OpenEBS 2.0** focused on the stability of the data plane and building of an automated test framework, and the introduction of additional engines based on user feedback.
 This release included:
   * Making OpenEBS a CNCF project - which meant streamlining a lot of project governance, development processes and moving towards CNCF provided tools.
   * CStor data plane was declared stable, with support for incremental backup/restore support via Velero.
   * E2e tests for all of the OpenEBS Engines using the Litmus framework, which went on to become a project of its own.
   * ZFS LocalPV provisioners (CSI Driver) was introduced.
-  * Initial release of Mayastor - which was the result of investigations done on top of Jiva and CStor to improve the performance.
+  * Initial release of Mayastor - which was the result of investigation into inherent performance limitations of earlier approaches including Jiva and CStor.
 - **OpenEBS 3.0** has been about enhancing the usability and stability aspects of all the previously introduced engines as well as support for new engines.
 The release is also about supporting the newer Kubernetes releases.
 This release includes:
   * CSI Drivers for CStor and Jiva and tools to migrate volumes to the newer CSI drivers.
 The legacy provisioners are deprecated with 3.0.0 and users are required to migrate to the corresponding CSI drivers asap.
   * Several enhancements to existing LocalPV flavors and introduction of new types of LocalPV.